 Using the knowledge obtained from this lab, create an application which lights-up 2 to 3 LEDs on the MCB1700 using bit banding.
-You will be expected to:
+You are expected to:

-- Use three different methods to light up the LEDs: Mask, function, and bit banding mode.
-These three methods will all be invoked as one application (i.e., one .c file). - Calculate the effective address with the aid of Table 101 in the NXP LPC17XX User manual. - Use at least two LEDs from two different ports (will require you to calculate a minimum of two effective addresses) -- i.e., LED1 = P1.
-28, LED2 = P2.2 - Use a conditional execution method to turn the LEDs on and off for the three different methods.
-Explicitly state in your code (as a comment) whether you have invoked the 's' suffix or ITE conditional execution method. - Find an application which requires barrel shifting.
-Find a creative way to integrate it into the code above.
+- Use two different methods to light up the LEDs, masking and bit banding mode.
+These 2 methods will be invoked as one application (i.e., one .c file). - Calculate the effective address with the aid of Table 101 in the NXP LPC17XX User manual. - Use at least two LEDs from two different ports (will require you to calculate a minimum of two

+- Use a conditional execution method to turn the LEDs on and off for the three different methods.
+Explicitly state in your code (with comments) whether you have invoked the 's' suffix or the ITE conditional execution method. - Find an application which requires barrel shifting.
+Find a creative way to integrate it into the above code.
 Display the equation (and/or method) along with its result printout in the debug window.

-Once you have these basics working, then you will need to create a Debug performance analysis version:
+Once you have these basics working, then you will need to create a Debug performance analysis version.